NSV Command Line Interface

 You can find out more about audio encoding here.

-You can choose either the VP3 codec (VP3 video codec installs with NSV Tools) or VP6.
-VP3 is free for
+You can choose the VP3 (VP3 video codec installs with NSV Tools), VP6 or H.264 codec to encode the NSV video.
+VP3 is free for commercial or non commercial use.
+Both VP6 and H.264 are proprietary codecs and must be licensed for commercial use.

 You can find out more information about VP3 and VP6.2 video codec configuration here

-Hit "OK" then "OK" again to exit.
+Click "OK" again to exit.

-Encoding is then straight forward
+Encoding is then straight forward.

 Syntax - nsvenc input.ext output.nsv